 Negative Pressure protects the outside environment from a contagious patient

 The two medical ports are located at the head end of the EpiShuttle base.
 These ports can be equipped with a medical wire membrane or a ventilation sleeve.

-The medical wire membrane is made of a highly flexible rubber material, permitting a secure passage of IV lines, monitoring cables, or oxygen lines.
+The wireport membrane is made of a highly flexible material, allowing sealed passage of up to nine IV lines, monitoring cables, and/or oxygen lines.

 The ventilator port

 62 kg with standard configuration

 Max 150 kg / 330 lb